golemfactory/yapapi/README.md

 The heart of the high-level API is the requestor's task executor (`yapapi.Executor`).
 You tell it, among others, which package (VM image) will be used to run your task, how much you'd like to pay and how many providers you'd like to involve in the execution.
-Finally, you feed it the worker script and a list of `Task` objects to execute on providers.
+Finally, you feed it the worker script and a list of `SubTask` objects to execute on providers.

 #### Worker script